jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/PassingArguments/task.md

 </div>

-The copying of arguments might be also undesired if a function needs to take as an argument a structure occupying a large amount of memory.
+The copying of arguments also might be undesired if a function needs to take a large, memory-intensive structure as an argument.

 Consider the following structure: